 Let’s imagine that you finally picked a qualified outsourcing company with a dedicated team of software developers.
 You might be sure that the vendor you’ve chosen is reliable.
 Still, wouldn’t you want to make sure that a company you’re hiring has an understanding of your expectations before they start working on your project?
 If your answer is “yes” or “absolutely,” then keep reading to find out how to secure a successful collaboration and why Statement of Work (SOW) in software development plays such a crucial role.

-What exactly is SOW, and why is it necessary for productive partnerships with IT-firms?
+What exactly is SOW document in software development, and why is it necessary for productive partnerships with IT-firms?
 Basically, it’s a document that clarifies every aspect of your contract with another company, including schedules, terms, work standards, payment method, as well as acceptance criteria for deliveries.
 As a matter of fact, a high-quality SOW should cover every critical point of the work.
 So, what exactly should this document include?
 Let’s take a closer look.

 Table of Contents